Archimedes4/Pauly/README.md

 ### Setp #3 Initilize Pauly
 Go to the admin panel and initilize pauly.
 Code will break if Pauly is already initilized.
 If hard reseting Pauly delete Pauly group and Pauly extensions.
 This can all be done in the graph section of Government.
 ![Graph Permissions](./ReamMeImages/GraphPermissions.png)

+### Maintenance
+Rotating client secrets after 160 days.
+Follow the steps in Set Environment Variables no need to change teant id and client id tho.

 ## Graph Permissions
 > **Reference**